CarlaFernandez12/monai/README.md

 # 🫁 Lung Nodule Detection with MONAI Deploy

-This project implements a full pipeline for working with medical images in DICOM format, leveraging **MONAI Deploy** and a pretrained model for lung nodule detection on CT scans.
+This project implements a full pipeline for working with medical images in DICOM format, using **MONAI Deploy** and a pretrained model for lung nodule detection on CT scans.

 ---